 In standards mode rendering engine will follow W3C specifications.

-HTML is less strict on socument syntax.
+HTML is less strict on document syntax.
 For example some tags can be without following closing tag.

-XHTML is HTML in a form that compatable with XML syntax.
+XHTML is HTML in a form that compatible with XML syntax.